 - 1. January 1 will be considered the birth date for the age of the equine being exhibited. - 2.
+Ownership/Lease paperwork is due May 1st - 3.
 Coggins Test All equine, 12 months of age and older attending an equine event, shall be accompanied by a negative Coggins test for equine infectious anemia (EIA) conducted within the last 12 months.
-A copy of this test shall accompany the animal and be available for inspection when requested. - 3.
-Helmets (ASI/SEI) approved protective headgear is required to be worn by all 4-H riders whenever mounted for any 4-H horse show, event, clinic, etc. - 4.
+A copy of this test shall accompany the animal and be available for inspection when requested. - 4.
+Helmets (ASI/SEI) approved protective headgear is required to be worn by all 4-H riders whenever mounted for any 4-H horse show, event, clinic, etc. - 5.
 Proper equipment and clothing, such as western or English boots with a heel and English helmets are required for the benefit and safety of each exhibitor.
-For western attire; jeans, boots, and a long sleeve collared shirt are recommended and acceptable attire. - 5.
+For western attire; jeans, boots, and a long sleeve collared shirt are recommended and acceptable attire. - 6.
 Animals may be measured prior to the start of the show or class.
 Measurement will be from the top of the withers to the ground.
-One-half inch shall be allowed for shoes. - 6.
-No stallions (one-year-old or older) are permitted to show. - 7.
-The same horse or pony may not be shown by more than one exhibitor. - 8.
-The same animal may not be entered in more than one halter class. - 9.
-Exhibitors may show the same horse or pony in both Western and English pleasure classes. - 10.
+One-half inch shall be allowed for shoes. - 7.
+No stallions (one-year-old or older) are permitted to show. - 8.
+The same horse or pony may not be shown by more than one exhibitor. - 9.
+The same animal may not be entered in more than one halter class. - 10.
+Exhibitors may show the same horse or pony in both Western and English pleasure classes. - 11.
 Walk/Trot Exhibitors a member who chooses to exhibit in the Walk-Trot division may not also ride in the Walk-Trot-Lope division.
 This division is designed for members who may not be comfortable loping or cantering their horse or pony.
-The member any be any age to participate in the walk-trot division. - 11.
+The member any be any age to participate in the walk-trot division. - 12.
 Showmanship classes The exhibitor is judged on ability to show their animal to its best advantage.
 Proper showmanship and grooming, both of the exhibitor and animal, are points to be judged heavily.
 Each exhibitor shall have complete control of his or her animal during the classes or they may be asked to remove the animal from the arena or grounds.
-Showmanship classes will be shown by age groups. - 12.
+Showmanship classes will be shown by age groups. - 13.
 Horsemanship classes are judged on the rider's ability to exhibit their animal to its best advantage.
-Specific Western or English tack and attire are required. - 13.
-All patterns, rule additions, and other announcements will be posted or announced at the 4-H Horse Show. - 14.
-Horses will be dismissed following the show and will not be allowed to stay on the grounds during the fair. - 15.
+Specific Western or English tack and attire are required. - 14.
+All patterns, rule additions, and other announcements will be posted or announced at the 4-H Horse Show. - 15.
+Horses will be dismissed following the show and will not be allowed to stay on the grounds during the fair. - 16.
 Parents, coaches, or trainers are not allowed in the arena for warm-up or exercise purposes.
-Coaching from the rail will not be allowed. - 16.
+Coaching from the rail will not be allowed. - 17.
+Read general livestock and rabbit rules and health regulations thoroughly - 18.
+All exhibitors will follow the rules outlined: http://livestocktrail.illinois.edu/uploads/horsenet/papers/4H\horse\show\guidelines16.pdf - 19.
 Each class will be placed 1st through 5th place.
 Belt buckles will be awarded to the High Point Horse and Pony Exhibitor and Reserve High Point Horse and Pony Exhibitor.
 Points Earned in classes 6 through 20 will be sued to calculate the High Point awards.
 Points for induvial class placings will be assigned as follows: 1st place=5 points; 2nd place=4 points; 3rd place = 3 points; 4th place = 2 points; 5th place = 1point.
 In the event of a tie, the exhibitor with the most 1st place wins.